- Inequality in Latin America and the Caribbean: A Call to Action: The launch of the Latin American and Caribbean Inequality Review (LACIR)

 - Hosts: The Inter-American Development Bank, Institute for Fiscal Studies, London School of Economics, and Yale University

 - Date and Time: September 23rd, 2021 12-30-2.00pm EST

-The event will feature six panelists that have studied in depth the causes and consequences of inequality in the region and have implement policies to promote a more equitable region.
+The event featured six panelists that have studied in depth the causes and consequences of inequality in the region and have implemented policies to promote a more equitable region.
 Benigno López, Orazio Attanasio, Francois Bourguignon, Ana de La O, Ana María Ibáñez and Andrés Velasco.
-Cecilia Tornaghi will moderate the panel.
+Cecilia Tornaghi moderated the panel.